|Station Count||18 (Operational)

 |Line length||20.9 km (Operational)

 Year 2024 (DTLe)

-The line is fully underground (with the exception of Gali Batu Depot at surface level), and will be the longest driverless MRT line in Singapore when completed.
+The line is fully underground (with the exception of Gali Batu Depot at surface level), and will be the longest driverless MRT line in Singapore when the DTL Stage 3 opens.
 It uses the Bombardier MOVIA C951 rolling stock, operating in a three-car formation and built by Changchun Bombardier Railway Vehicles.
 A total of 88 trainsets were ordered.

 Timeline & History

 - 22 December 2013: Opening of Downtown Line Stage 1, with trains running between Bugis and Chinatown stations and operating from Kim Chuan Depot

 - 27 December 2015: Opening of Downtown Line Stage 2 and Gali Batu Depot, with trains running between Bukit Panjang and Chinatown stations

 - 21 October 2017: Opening of Downtown Line Stage 3, with trains running between Bukit Panjang and Expo stations.

 The Downtown Line Stage 1 between Promenade and Chinatown stations was announced on 14 June 2005, and was intended to be a 3.4-kilometre Downtown Extension of the Circle Line.
 The Nicoll Highway accident in 2004 was to influence the merging of the proposed Bukit Timah Line with the planned Downtown Extension as altered blueprints rendered Nicoll Highway station unsuitable for an interchange with the Bukit Timah Line.
 As such, the line continued north of Promenade and curved towards Bugis station instead, incorporating the Bukit Timah Line to form a new rail line, the Downtown Line.